raburton/esp8266/rboot-smingsample/readme.txt

 --------
 Use esptool.py to flash rBoot, rom & spiffs: esptool.py --port <port> write_flash -fs 32m 0x00000 rboot.bin 0x02000 rom0.bin
-   0x50000 spiffs.rom
+   0x100000 spiffs.rom

 You can also flash rom0.bin to 0x202000, but booting and using OTA is quicker!
-At the moment OTA for spiffs is't implemented so you'll need to manually flash the spiffs for the second rom to 0x0x250000, or an empty one will be created and formatted when the second rom first boots.
+At the moment OTA for spiffs isn't implemented so you'll need to manually flash the spiffs for the second rom to 0x300000 (or an empty one will be created and formatted when the second rom first boots).

 Notes
 -----
+spiffs_mount_manual(address, length) must be called from init.
+The address must be 0x40200000 + physical flash address.
+It does not use memory mapped flash, so the reason for strang addressing this is not clear.

 Important compiler flags used:
 DISABLE_SPIFFS - doesn't disable spiffs, but prevents automounting at the wrong location (Sming/appinit/user_main.cpp).
 Instead we call spiffs_mount_manual from init.
 RBOOT_BUILD_SMING - ensures big flash support function is correcly marked to remain in iram (plus potentially other sming specific code in future).

 Disabling big flash
 -------------------